 Is camera equipment tax deductible?

-On this page: Short answer · What gear qualifies · Deduction methods · Business-use percentage · Hobby vs business · Schedule C · Example · Records · Related lookups · FAQ
+On this page: Short answer · What gear qualifies · Deduction methods · Business-use percentage · Extra camera tax rules · Hobby vs business · Schedule C · Example · Records · Related lookups · IRS sources · FAQ

 Short answer

 Yes.
 Camera equipment used for business is deductible based on the business-use percentage.
-Most gear under $2,500 can be expensed immediately under the de minimis safe harbor.
-More expensive cameras qualify for Section 179 or depreciation.
+Qualifying smaller items may use the de minimis safe harbor.
+Higher-cost gear may qualify for Section 179, 100% bonus depreciation, or regular depreciation.

 What camera and production gear qualifies